Coronavirus, Eating disorders

 Find more information and support

-You can find information on eating disorders from the Health Service Executive (HSE), which also provides the HSE Clinical Programme for Eating Disorders App.
+You can also find information on eating disorders from the Health Service Executive (HSE), which also provides the HSE Clinical Programme for Eating Disorders App.

 Bodywhys is the eating disorder association of Ireland: you can find out more about Bodywhys here.
 It has a resource for parents on supporting someone with an eating disorder, which you may find helpful.